 Ex ternal Force / Trend KEY ASPECTS 1.
-Changing Demographics and Diversity Continued diversification and growth of Saskatchewan's population and increased proportion of Aboriginal people and immigrants New expectations and requirements for the delivery of public services of immigrants Increased economic disparity An aging population with increased pressure to remain in their own homes Changes in demands on government programs and resources such as healthcare 2.
+Changing Demographics and Diversity Continued diversification and growth of Saskatchewan's population and increased proportion of Indigenous people and immigrants New expectations and requirements for the delivery of public services of immigrants Increased economic disparity An aging population with increased pressure to remain in their own homes Changes in demands on government programs and resources such as healthcare Increased awareness of mental health challenges affecting government programs, resources, and employers 2.
 Technology Change, Complexity, and Usage High adoption rates for social media communication tools (e.g., Facebook, Twitter, blogs, YouTube) giving increased ability for public to raise an issue and define debate immediately Increased emphasis on use of websites and real-time communication in service delivery Increased service delivery expectations resulting from scientific advances (e.g., use technology to do work better and faster) Increased challenges with capturing and analyzing Big Data given lesser attention paid to completeness and accuracy of data Growth in computer processing power and drops in price of computer chips driving changes in service models Increased use of technology (e.g., wireless and handheld systems, cloud computing) causing new audit, security, and privacy risks (e.g., protection of personal and private information) 3.
-Increased Regulatory Oversight of Professional Accountants Increased consideration of public interest by standard setters and regulators influencing accounting and assurance standards and related conceptual frameworks and rigour of scrutiny and quality control processes Impending changes to audit reporting model (key audit matters) impacting audit reports and discussions with those charged with governance Changes in professional accounting and assurance (auditing) standards creating need for new training, ongoing development, and new internal processes 4.
-Use of multiple financial reporting frameworks in the Saskatchewan public sector (e.g., public sector standards for governments for summary financial statements, standards for not-for-profit organizations for universities, International Financial Reporting Standards for government business enterprises) Differing accounting rules and presentation of financial information of each financial reporting framework adds complexity to understanding the government's finances and to the preparation of summary financial information (budget and financial statements) Increases the nature and extent of knowledge required of financial information preparers and auditors Changes in professional accounting and related assurance standards creating need for new training, ongoing development, and new internal processes New and ever changing "financial statement preparer rules" impacting the content and presentation of financial information and audit work
+Increased Regulatory Oversight of Professional Accountants Increased consideration of public interest by standard setters and regulators influencing accounting and assurance standards and related conceptual frameworks and rigour of scrutiny and quality control processes Changing audit reporting model (key audit matters) impacting audit reports and discussions with those charged with governance Changes in professional accounting and assurance (auditing) standards creating need for new training, ongoing development, and new internal processes 4.
+Use of multiple financial reporting frameworks in the Saskatchewan public sector (e.g., public sector standards for governments for summary financial statements, public sector standards for not-for-profit organizations for regional health authorities, International Financial Reporting Standards for government business enterprises) Differing accounting rules and presentation of financial information of each financial reporting framework adds complexity to understanding the government's finances and to the preparation of summary financial information (budget and financial statements) Increased nature and extent of knowledge required of financial information preparers and auditors Changes in professional accounting and related assurance standards creating need for new training, ongoing development, and new internal processes New and ever changing "financial statement preparer rules" impacting the content and presentation of financial information and audit work